 Autism Ontario supports the ongoing training and coaching of our Ontario school teachers, administrators and assistants.
 Educators and practitioners play an invaluable role in the realization of the best educational outcomes for each student with ASD.

 Autism Ontario advocates and assists in the on–going professional development of all educators, administrators, assistants and parents/guardians on issues of education for students with ASD in Ontario.

-For support for your school related issues, please contact your local Autism Ontario Chapter, or your regional Family Support Coordinator.
+For support for your school related issues, please contact your local Autism Ontario Chapter, or your regional Service Navigator.
 They can help to guide you through these resources, direct you to your local school board Special Education policies, procedures and resources, and connect you with local advocates and workshops to help fine tune your advocacy skills.